WebOfTrustInfo/rwot5-boston/event-documents/plenaries/5-finalreports.md

 ### Breaking (Down) the Law

-Simplifying how we talk about signatures in non-legal settings.
+Simplifying how we talk about signatures in non-technical settings.
 Where do the technical and legal meet the business?

 Have a first cut.